inveniosoftware/invenio/docs/developers/git-workflow.rst

 that the test cases are working well, and please check once more the basic code kwalitee, as mentioned in the section R3 below.

-If the test cases work and the code kwalitee is acceptable, then push your branch into your public repo like this.
+If the test cases work and the code kwalitee is acceptable, push your branch into your public repo this way:

 .. code-block:: console